NisanthTumu/End-to-End-Data-Engireening-Project--olist-/README.md

-End to End Data Engineering Project
+**End to End Data Engineering Project**

-The objective of this project is to design and implement a scalable, cloud-based data engineering pipeline for an e-commerce platform using Azure services.
-The pipeline will enable efficient data ingestion, transformation, enrichment, and visualization by integrating multiple data sources (HTTP, SQL, MongoDB), ensuring data quality, and providing actionable insights through advanced analytics and visualization tools.
+The objective of this project is to **design and implement a scalable, cloud-based data engineering pipeline** for an e-commerce platform using **Azure services**.
+The pipeline will enable **efficient data ingestion, transformation, enrichment** by integrating multiple data sources **(HTTP, SQL, MongoDB)**, ensuring data quality, and providing actionable insights through advanced analytics and visualization tools.

-✅ Key Goals:
+**✅ Key Goals:**
 •	Automate Data Ingestion: Seamlessly ingest data from diverse sources (HTTP, SQL, MongoDB) into ADLS Gen2 storage using Azure Data Factory.
 •	Implement Medallion Architecture: Organize and transform data through bronze, silver, and gold layers to improve data quality and accessibility.
 •	Enable Data Transformation & Enrichment: Leverage Azure Databricks for data processing and MongoDB for data enrichment.